For Grant Recipient

-A payment request for a grant has to be be made in the online grant service: you can sign in to the service with the same credentials you used for making your application.
-If you have any problems signing in, first read Questions & Answers .
+A payment request for a grant can be made in the online grant service: you can sign in to the service with the same credentials you used for making your application.
+If you have problems signing in, please read the questions and answers section first.
 If your problem is not resolved, please contact email@example.com.
 We pay out grants once a month, usually in the beginning of the month.
 A payment request must be made no later than two weeks prior to the desired payment date.

-mentioning the name of the Foundation
+Mentioning the name of the Foundation

+The Farmers’ Social Insurance Institution Mela handles pension insurance matters for arts and science grant recipients.
 A grant recipient who resides in Finland and works continuously for a period of at least four months supported by the grant must take out an insurance policy.
-The obligation to take out an insurance policy applies to grant recipients and members of a working group who work supported by the grant.
-The leader of a working group must ensure that Mela notifications are made for example in the case when the grant is divided up between several users.
-When a working grant is converted to annual earnings, its sum must be €3,778,59 or more (figure from 2016).
-You must take out insurance within three months of starting to work under a grant.
-More information is available at Mela.
+The obligation to take out an insurance policy applies to recipients of individual grants and members of a working group who work supported by the grant.
+The leader of a working group must ensure that Mela notifications are made, for example in the case when the grant is divided up between several users.
+When a working grant is converted to annual earnings, its sum must be €3,778.59 or more (figure from 2016).
+You must take out an insurance within three months of beginning to work under a grant.
+More information is available from Mela.

 If you are awarded other forms of financing, you become employed, or if the essential purpose for which the grant is used changes, please notify us immediately.
 The Foundation must also be informed of parental leaves, lengthy sick leaves or part-time employment.

 Cancelling a grant